DemarcusL/ProjectLandingPage/ideas.md

 Option 2: There would be nummerous images on a page. they would be chests or random thing. when clicked, you would be transitioned to a new page for a suprise!

 Milestones
+-get our image linked to ur personal page first and then work on mouse over events.
 -onload, ask for name, store name.
 -pokeball is clicked.
 -click should lead to personalized page
+-welcome message with user name should be displayed

 -hover over for selfie image and appears w/ short bio.
 -'click to learn more' button loads at the bottom of bio. (empty page for now).
 -when scrolled down or clicked, name collected will have been added to a list of vistors.
 -look into a mouse over evt instead of on-click, can save code and build cohesiveness.
--kev suggests getting our image linked to ur personal page first and then work on mouse over events.